 The Arizona Community Foundation of Yavapai County is a family of charitable funds created for the community, by the community.
 Some funds have a broad grantmaking focus while others target a specific organization or field.
 Grants are awarded year-round either through donor advice or through a competitive process overseen by our local Board of Advisors.

-During the 12-month period ending March 31, 2016, the Arizona Community Foundation of Yavapai County awarded $1.7 million in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Yavapai County.
-Since inception, ACF of Yavapai County has awarded more than $13.7 million in grants and scholarships to Yavapai County nonprofit organizations and deserving students.
+During the 12-month period ending March 31, 2018, the Arizona Community Foundation of Yavapai County awarded $1.7 million in grants and scholarships through the competitive grants process and through the advice of donors who have established funds with ACF of Yavapai County.
+Since inception, ACF of Yavapai County has awarded over $16.8 million in grants and scholarships to Yavapai County nonprofit organizations and deserving students.

 Major grant opportunity in literacy